nicodoggie/bastion-falls/content/species/angel.md

 # Paganist Traditions

-The descendants of the Kalassarian Paganist traditions similarly assert that angels are servants to the gods.
-They employ legions of Angels recruited from the
+The descendants of the Kalassarian Paganist traditions, such as the [Apgarian Paganist Rite](@/religions/pagan/apgarian/_index.md) similarly assert that angels are servants to the gods.
+They employ legions of angels recruited from the [Celestial Planes](@/locations/celestial-planes.md) to do their bidding, for so as long as they are right.
+They do not have, in their lore, any reference to transformations of angels to devils.
+They only mention fallen angels, and enlightened devils in scenarios where the creatures have escaped their natures.

+# Types of Angels

+## Planetar
+## Solar
+## Constellar
+## Cherubim
+## Seraphim